TheCodingLand/Pdf-Conversion-Docker/README.md

 # Pdf-Conversion-Docker
-This is a minimal first version of a tool meant to solve problems with image compression using local thresholding algorythms.
+This is a minimal first version of a tool meant to solve problems with image compression using a local thresholding algorithm.

 The goal is to produce 200DPI Black and white only, CCITT FAX compressed, A4 documents, no matter the input resolution.